unfoldml/ms-graph-api/ms-azure-api/README.md

 This library provides the client interface (under the `MSAzureAPI` namespace).

-Authentication can be implemented with the @ms-auth@ library.
+Authentication can be implemented with the `ms-auth` library.

 ## Status